glorialulu/TSNet/docs/examples.rst

    Leak discharge at node JUNCTION-22.

-Similarly, to understand how much water has been lost through the burst at JUNCTION-20, we can plot the burst discharge results at JUNCTION-20:
+Similarly, to reveal how much water has been wasted through the burst event at JUNCTION-20, we can plot the burst discharge results at JUNCTION-20:

 .. literalinclude:: ../examples/Tnet3_burst_leak.py